ahamedali95/JSpractice/jsFundamentals/questions.md

 42. What is the difference between pass by value and pass by reference?
 Follow up: What data types are passed by value?
 What are not?
 43. What is functional programming?
+Follow up: What is a pure function in JS?
+What is immutability?
+What are some ways we can enforce immutability in arrays and objects?
 44. What is a higher-order function?
 Follow up: Why is it used?